fernahh/nabbyl/readme.md

 - [Enzyme](https://airbnb.io/enzyme/)
 - [Webpack](https://webpack.js.org/)

+See the API server [source code](https://github.com/fernahh/nabbyl-server).

 ### Why "nabbyl"?

 The main concept was created when I have seen the [Starboy's album cover](https://en.wikipedia.org/wiki/Starboy_(album)), from The Weeknd.
 The colors are amazing!
 It was photographed and designed by [Nabil Elderkin](https://en.wikipedia.org/wiki/Nabil_Elderkin).
-To create a unique word, I just added two B's and changed I's by Y.
+To create a unique word, I just added two B's and changed I by Y.

 ## Contribute